Mixing matters: Homogeneous Turbulence

 Turbulence is ubiquitous in astrophysical flows on a myriad of scales and Mach numbers.
 Therefore, in this section, we investigate the impact of the gradient model on the velocity statistics and metal distributions in homogeneous, isotropic, driven turbulence at Mach numbers $\mathcal{M} \in \{0.3, 0.7, 2.1\}$.

 For each $\mathcal{M}$, our control (i.e., no sub-grid turbulence model) simulation set comprises $5$ simulations with particle counts $N \in \{64^3, 128^3, 256^3, 512^3, 768^3\}$ within a box of side length $L = 1$ with initial pressure, density, and specific internal energy of $P = 1$, $\rho = 1$, $u = 1000$, respectively\footnote{We use arbitrary code units in all of our hydrodynamical tests.}.
-Initially, we place equal mass particles on a uniform grid and then subsequently mix the gas via the prescription of \cite{Bauer2012} and \cite{Hopkins2015a}.
+Initially, we place equal mass particles on a uniform grid and then subsequently mix the gas via the prescription of \cite{Schmidt2006}, ported to particle-based simulations in \cite{Price2010a} and subsequently later implemented in \pkg{GADGET} and \pkg{GIZMO} \citep{Bauer2012, Hopkins2015a}.
 We list our turbulent driving parameters for \pkg{GIZMO} in Table~\ref{tbl:driven_turbulence} (cf. Table 1 in \citealt{Bauer2012}).
 For more details of our approach, see Section 3.1 of \cite{Rennehan2019}.

 Our interest lies in measuring the impact of (1) the eddy-viscosity model on the velocity power spectra of these driven turbulence volumes and (2) the convergence of metal distribution functions in these volumes.
 However, these properties rely on driven turbulence volumes that are in statistical equilibrium.
 To gauge whether our simulations are in equilibrium, we define a mixing timescale $\tmix \equiv L / \langle v \rangle$, where $\langle v \rangle$ is the expected average velocity of the particles in each volume.
 However, $\langle v \rangle = v_\mathrm{s} \mathcal{M}$, where $v_s = 1$ is the isothermal sound speed of the gas and, additionally, $L = 1$.
 Therefore, $\tmix = 1 / \mathcal{M}$.
 We evolved each control simulation for several mixing timescales ($\sim 4 \tmix$) to ensure that the gas is in steady-state statistical equilibrium and we confirmed the stability of the Mach number.
 The mixing timescale and steady-state Mach numbers are listed in Table~\ref{tbl:driven_turbulence}.
 We measure the velocity power spectra following the same method as \cite{Bauer2012}, which is available in the public version of \pkg{GIZMO}.